franbonafina/meli-client/README.md

 ## Functionality

-- Log in (MercadoLibre credentials outh)
+- Log in
+- Sing Up
+- MercadoLibre outh
-- Create a publication of an particular product .
+- Create a publication of an particular product .-
-- Handle errors .
 - List your active publications .
 - Log out
-- Create an account
-- Change password & Resend an activation code
 - Multilingual: English, Spanish